montimaj/aiwum-2.0-monthly/aiwum2_monthly/README.md

 --aiwum1-monthly-tot-dir <aiwum1-monthly-dir-path>
 ```
 ##### Example run format (Linux/Mac Terminal) using the proprietary 800 m data PRISM datasets
+These are the exact flags used to generate the provided output files in the data release ([Majumdar and others, 2024](https://doi.org...)).
+Thus, running the script below will also lead to reproducible results and the user need not worry about making some of the manual file and directory structure operations discussed at the start of this section.
 ```
 cd aiwum2_monthly/
 python map_ml.py \